Erik's Thoughts and Musings

 Studying for CKS

-For Cyber Money, I signed up to take the Certified Kubernetes Security Specialist (CKS) certification to help me with my career.
+For Cyber Monday, I signed up to take the Certified Kubernetes Security Specialist (CKS) certification to help me with my career.
 Last year I took the Certified Kubernetes Admistrator (CKA) exam so this is the next logical progression of that learning path.

 I started strong with the studying by reading CKS literature and watching videos.
 The holidays slowed my pace considerably.
 The issue is that I am also interested in other things at the moment that are distracting me, including: